 Don’t fall for it and don’t let them get away with it.
 We need to be vocal about all the ways to make co-sleeping safer and of course be honest that it is not attached, attentive parents who lose a baby to co-sleeping.
 Rather it is typically inattentive parents who are under the influence of alcohol or other substances and then in their stupor roll over on their infant.
 When I co-slept with all three of my babies I felt even the tiniest flutter and movement, even while I was seemingly asleep.
 That is our mommy instinct… the one ingrained in us since the dawn of civilization, when people always slept with their babies!

-But just to make sure, here are some tips for making co-sleeping safe.
+But just to make sure, here are some tips for making co-sleeping safe from the Complete Co-Sleeping Guide.

 - Use a firm mattress for the family bed, no lumpy featherbeds or waterbeds.